 Professor Sheena Murray

 Professor Murray specializes in labor and applied econometrics, with a focus on household decisions and economic demography.
-Chapters from her dissertation, An Empirical Exploration of the Determinants of Divorce, have been published in Economics Bulletin and are currently under review at the Demography.
+Chapters from her dissertation, An Empirical Exploration of the Determinants of Divorce, have been published in Economics Bulletin and are currently under review at the European Journal of Population Economics.
 Additionally, she worked on weather induced migration and has a publication in the International Migration Review.
-Current projects include work on how broadband access affects marriage and divorce, the pro-cyclicality of divorce, and a joint project on how conditions in graduate school can affect lifetime co-authorship rates.
+A recent project on how broadband access affects marriage and divorce in the US was published in the Review of Economics of the Household.
+Current working papers include research on the pro-cyclicality of divorce, technology and fertility rates, and a joint project on how conditions in graduate school can affect lifetime co-authorship rates.